 The Erongo Project is largely underlain by metasediments of the Damaran Supergroup dominated by a turbiditic sequence of metapelites of the Kuiseb Formation and syntectonic granites of the Damaran Orogen.
 The Kuiseb Formation hosts the Twin Hills gold project of Osino Resources just 20 km south of the Erongo Project.
 A structural interpretation of the entire project area by Earthmaps Consulting delineated the Omaruru Fault Zone and the Kanona Fault Zone, both of which are considered prospective for structurally controlled orogenic gold mineralization.
-Over 8,000 soil samples have been collected and analyzed by handheld XRF for base metals and gold pathfinder elements.
-All soil samples are pending preparation for low level detection limit gold analyses (Figure 16).
+Over 8,000 soil samples have been collected and analyzed by handheld XRF for base metals and gold pathfinder elements like arsenic (Figure 19).
+1,300 samples were sent for low level detection limit gold analyses and returned three distinct gold anomalies with the Kanona North target forming the priority of further ground geophysics and drill testing in the next quarter.